israa-hub/Israa-Atike/README.md

 # Hi there 👋 I'm Israa Atike, Welcome to my Github!

-🎓 Final-yeaR student of BSc (Hons) Mathematics and Data Science at Dundalk Institute of Technology, with 1.1 average.
+🎓 Final-year student of BSc (Hons) Mathematics and Data Science at Dundalk Institute of Technology, with 1.1 average.
 💡 Passionate about using data science to solve real-world problems and create impact through AI and analytics.
 🌍 Trilingual: Fluent in English, French, and Arabic.
 📍 Based in Dundalk, Ireland.